Every now and then, police forces around the country call on volunteers to apply to foster trainee police puppies.

 What happens next?

-When your puppy is old enough, the police unit will evaluate its fitness for becoming an operational police dog.
-They will check to see if the puppy is happy in all places, has a desire to interact with a toy, is ambivalent towards other dogs and has an ability to problem-solve.
+When your foster puppy reaches around 12-15 months, the police unit will assess whether it’s ready for further police dog training.
+They will check to see if the puppy is happy in all places, has a desire to interact with a toy, is ambivalent towards other dogs and can problem-solve.

-If successful, police training will commence, and the dog will move in with its handler.
+If successful, police training will go ahead, and the dog will move in with its handler.
 Your former foster puppy will be on its way to becoming a fully-fledged crime fighter.

-If you're interested in the dog's progress, you will be offered updates on the heroic accomplishments your pup is making during its training and when in service.
+If you're interested in the dog's progress, you'll be offered updates on the heroic accomplishments your pup is making during its training and when in service.

 What happens if my foster dog doesn’t pass the test?

-A relatively high proportion of potential working dogs fail to meet the required operational standards, or are later withdrawn from service due to a lack of desired mental or physical qualities, according to a study published in Science Direct in 2015.
+A relatively high proportion of potential working dogs fail to meet the required operational standards or are later withdrawn from service due to a lack of desired mental or physical qualities.
+Police dog puppy training is tough, and not everyone makes the cut.

-However, it’s not all doom and gloom for the dogs that don’t make the cut.
+But it’s not all doom and gloom for the dogs that don’t make it!
 For them awaits a slightly more relaxed life as a beloved pet and the likelihood of remaining with their foster family forever as they will be offered the chance to adopt the puppy permanently.